A six-week program covering principles of object-oriented programming (basic to advanced) and design patterns in Python

 Full payment of tuition must be received before the start of the program.
 Students who elect to pay tuition using a credit or debit card will be assessed a non-refundable 2.75% convenience fee.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program's first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the Advanced Python Program by July 16, 2021 (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the Advanced Python Program by Nov.
+29, 2021 (for on-campus students) and by Dec.
+1, 2021 (for online students)--convenience fees will not be refunded.

 Please note tuition fees incurred for the Advanced Python Program are not eligible for participation in DePaul's Employer Tuition Deferment Plan or the Single Term Payment Plan.